lamhq/tech-notes/pages/devops/aws/compute/ec2.md

 The **Instance Metadata Query** tool allows you to query the instance metadata without having to type out the full URI or category names.

-## Instance Store

-An instance store provides temporary block-level storage for an Amazon EC2 instance.

-When the instance is shutdown (terminated), you lose any data in the instance store.

-It's ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content.

 ## EC2 Instance Lifecycle

 When the instance is **pending**, billing has not started.